 The neighbor across the street suggested that there may be some children in his family that might be interested in the anime on VHS.
 I was somewhat leery of his statements, so, I selected a couple candidates that might be suitable for younger viewers and may also discourage people who think that all anime is of the H variety -- the first volume of Gunsmith Cats and the first volume of Clamp School Detectives.

 I haven't had a response from any of the anime enthusiasts, so, regardless of whether or not the neighbor across the street has any interest in the anime, -- and I really don't think he's at all interested in anything but H titles-- I'm going to bag up the anime on VHS and set it out on the curb.
 I replaced almost everything that I really liked to watch on VHS with DVD.
-There are a handful of titles that were never released on DVD that I'll transfer to DVD -- i.e.: Rumik World: Laughing Target and Guyver - Out of Control.
+There are a handful of titles that were never released on that I'll keep -- i.e.: Rumik World: Laughing Target and Guyver - Out of Control.
 And, I've made up a modest wish list of titles that I had on VHS and are now available as DVD box sets -- i.e.: Moldiver and Bastard!.
 There are also a tiny selection of titles that I've replaced with DVD, but still want to retain the VHS version -- i.e.: Appleseed and Castle of Cagliostro.

 Early in the planning stages, he was given an opportunity to partake in some of the mainstream releases that would end up on the curb, but, his wife said "No".
 On the last day of the ultimate otaku fall cleanup, he saw eight bags of VHS tapes sitting out on the curb, his wife wasn't looking and he felt an overwhelming need to rescue the tapes.
 Unfortunately, he can't read and doesn't own a VHS player, so, he really had no way to know what to make of the tapes.
 It wasn't until today, as he and I began to talk, that I realized where the tapes went.